AlejandroIHT/frontend_challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), was used[TypeScript](https://www.typescriptlang.org/), hooks from [React](https://es.reactjs.org/docs/hooks-intro.html) as well, and [React Query](https://react-query.tanstack.com/) for controling state of request.
 For the API, was used [Rick and Morty](https://rickandmortyapi.com/documentation).

-_PD:_ I could see that Rick&Morty API has a bug with search by name, send the same characters sometimes.
-You can see this in network from browser and you will see that query is correct but the response from backend is bad.
+__PD:__ _I could see that Rick&Morty API has a bug with search by name, send the same characters sometimes.
+You can see this in network from browser and you will see that query is correct but the response from backend is wrong._

 ## Available Scripts